 Welcome to the Denby Lab.
-We are interested in plant disease resistance and using systems and synthetic biology approaches to unravel how plants respond to pathogen infection, and the regulatory networks underlying the defence response.
-We also use systems biology and genomic/transcriptomics to enhance breeding of disease resistance (and other key traits) in crops – particularly vegetable crops.
+We are interested in plant disease resistance and using systems and synthetic biology approaches to unravel how plants respond to pathogen infection, the regulatory networks underlying the defence response, and novel bio-control strategies.
+We also use systems biology and genomic/transcriptomics to enhance breeding of key traits in leafy vegetable crops – for the UK and for smallholder farmers in the Global South.

-Lab members have biological and/or computational backgrounds and work together to solve key questions on how plants respond to changing environmental conditions, and how we can breed or engineer plants with enhanced tolerance to environmental stress and disease resistance.
+Lab members have biological and/or computational backgrounds and work together to solve key questions on how plants respond to changing environmental conditions, and how we can breed or engineer improved varieties of leafy vegetables – whether to enhance disease resistance, nutritional content, yield under low input agricultural systems, or adapt varieties for new growing systems.